AkshayGoesWildBuilds/GoogleDeveloperGroupAIMLProject/README.md

   2.html: 0.5695
   3.html: 0.2103
 ```
-**The output displays the likelihood of a user landing at each of the 3 HTML files (example files) as a probability ranging from 0 - 1 **
+**NOTE: The output displays the likelihood of a user landing at each of the 3 HTML files (example files) as a probability ranging from 0 - 1 **

 ## Main libraries used for program
 * `random` - Used for structural weighted choice simulations.